johan--/claude-code-tips/README.md

 If you want to be extra sure, review the tests yourself to make sure they don't do anything stupid like just returning true.

+## Tip 34: Be braver in the unknown; iterative problem solving and speed control

+Since I started using Claude Code more intensely, I've noticed that I became more and more brave in the unknown.

+For example, when I started working at [Daft](https://github.com/Eventual-Inc/Daft), I noticed a problem with our frontend code.
+I'm not an expert in React, but I decided to dig into it anyway.
+I just started asking questions about the codebase and about the problem.
+Eventually I was able to solve it because I knew how to iteratively solve problems with Claude Code.

+A similar thing happened recently.
+I was building a guide for users of Daft and ran into some very specific issues: cloudpickle not working with Google Colab with Pydantic, and a separate issue with Python and a bit of Rust where things weren't printing correctly in JupyterLab even though they worked fine in the terminal.
+I had never worked with Rust before.

+I could have just created an issue and let other engineers handle it.
+But I thought, let me dig into the codebase.
+Claude Code came up with an initial solution, but it wasn't that good.
+So I slowed down.
+A colleague suggested we just disable that part, but I didn't want any regression.
+Can we find a better solution?

+What followed was a collaborative and iterative process.
+Claude Code suggested potential root causes and solutions.
+I experimented with those.
+Some turned out to be dead ends, so we went in a different direction.
+Throughout this, I controlled my pace.
+Sometimes I went faster, like when letting it explore different solution spaces or parts of the codebase.
+Sometimes I went slower, asking "what does this line mean exactly?"
+Controlling the level of abstraction, controlling the speed.

+Eventually I found a pretty elegant solution.
+The lesson: even in the world of the unknown, you can do a lot more with Claude Code than you might think.

 ---

 📺 **Related talk**: [Claude Code Masterclass](https://youtu.be/9UdZhTnMrTA) - lessons and project examples from 31 months of agentic coding